bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 Now this might seem like a perfectly fine approach but it has one big issue.
 You are putting business logic in the widget.

 This breaks the separation of concern.
-The widget is a ui component.
+The widget is an UI component.
 Its responsibility is to specify the UI.
 It should not make business decisions.

 Another issue with this approach is that it makes testing tougher.
 In your `widgetTests` you now need to test that the correct widgets are on the screen, and **also** that the two blocs behave correctly together.